Lower bounds on nonnegative rank via nonnegative nuclear norms

 we can rewrite the program as:

-This new program has two smaller positivity constraints, each of size $n$, and thus can be solved more efficiently than the previous definition which involved one large positivity constraint of size $2n$.
+This new program has two smaller positive semidefinite constraints, each of size $n$, and thus can be solved more efficiently than the previous definition which involved one large positive semidefinite constraint of size $2n$.
 Indeed most current interior-point solvers exploit block-diagonal structure in semidefinite programs.

-One can also obtain a reduction for the \emph{primal} program that defines $\nu_+^{[0]}(A)$, and this is given by:
+One can also perform the corresponding symmetry reduction for the \emph{primal} program that defines $\nu_+^{[0]}(A)$, and this gives:

-Observe that the constraint in the program above implies that $\left[\begin{smallmatrix} I & -W\\ -W^\tr & I\end{smallmatrix}\right] \in \cS^{2n} + \cN^{2n}$ since:
+Observe that the constraint in the program above implies that $\left[\begin{smallmatrix} I & -W\\ -W^\tr & I\end{smallmatrix}\right] \in \cS^{2n}_+ + \cN^{2n}$ since:

 where in the right-hand side the first matrix is nonnegative and the second one is positive semidefinite.